 The 2016 and 2017 aerial surveys were the first to use an audio recording system with dedicated intercom between observers.
-This system was borrowed from the JCU dugong research team from Helene Marsh.
 It consisted of:

-Audio recorders - 4-channel "Zoom Handy Recorder H4n".
+Audio recorders - 4-channel "Zoom Handy Recorder H4n" (Figure 4).
 The kit included a primary recorder and a spare.
 This unit records to an SD card.
 A full day of recording resulted in an 8 Mb audio file.
 The audio recording has a timestamp which needs to be set to the GPS time (refer Section 2.5) so that recordings can be geo-referenced.
 At the time of writing the audio recording was used as a back-up in case there were discrepancies in digitizing data from paper maps.
 In future, even if all data recording is done digitally via tablets, the audio recording may be a useful backup in case of equipment failure, or if an observer misses entries for other reasons.
+The data record is also useful to include additional observations related to coral cover or bleaching patterns, that aren't captured by the Aerial Bleaching category alone.
 It is therefore important that each observer calls out their scores as they make them.
 It is also useful if the navigator calls out location information on a regular basis, e.g. "approaching Noggin Reef from the SE, ...traversing Noggin Reef south to north, ... leaving Noggin Reef on the NW side..."